johnverrone/bunkie-bois/README.md

 service_role key: some-jwt
 ```

+_Note: `supabase start` will spin up a docker container for your database.
+Make sure to run `supabase stop` when you are done._

 You can use the `Inbucket URL` to manage your local development email auth management.

 In a `.env.development` file, add the following: